Business Loans

 What is a partnership?

 Partners must pay personal income taxes on their share of the business.
-Partners may also be responsible for self-employment taxes and estimated taxes, while the business itself may owe employment taxes and industry-specific excise taxes.
+Partners may also be responsible for self-employment taxes and estimated taxes, while the business may owe employment and industry-specific excise taxes.

 General partnership

-When you establish a partnership, you’re likely forming a general partnership, which occurs when two people work together to earn a profit.
+When you establish a partnership, you’re likely forming a general partnership, which occurs when two or more people work together to earn a profit.
 You may not have to officially file with a government agency when you form a general partnership, depending on the state in which you live.

 Although a general partnership doesn’t offer legal protection, it requires less paperwork and simpler tax filing than other entities.
 It may be a good structure for small businesses just starting out.